The best PLC Tutorial

 So it won’t surprise you for me to tell you in this PLC tutorial, that because of their popularity being so widespread in industry, it has become increasingly more and more important for technicians to learn the skills needed to use and find fault with these wonderful devices.

-Ok so now let’s dig a bit further into the guts of a PLC, you’ve come this far I’m sure you’d like to know some more about what make a PLC tick!
+OK so now let’s dig a bit further into the guts of a PLC, you’ve come this far I’m sure you’d like to know some more about what make a PLC tick and how PLCs work!

 Speaking of ticking, the bit in all of these little beasties that does the ticking is the Microprocessor.
 The microprocessor or the processor module is the brain in the box, but nowadays microprocessors are a far cry from the 1960’s microprocessors.
 There is a microprocessor bringing this PLC tutorial to your screen of course.